Chapman

 Chapman is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future projections indicate an overall population decline in Chapman, with a decrease of 349 persons expected by 2041.
-However, specific age cohorts are projected to grow, notably the 85 and over group, which is anticipated to increase by 37 people.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on 2022.
+By 2041, according to these projections, Chapman's population is expected to decline by approximately 349 persons overall.
+However, specific age cohorts are anticipated to grow, notably the 85 and over age group, which is projected to expand by around 37 people.

 Frequently Asked Questions - Population